 It's been five years since catastrophic Texas blackouts.
 How much has changed?

-Houston resident Sade Hogue was 5 months pregnant with her second daughter when her home lost power during the deadly 2021 winter storm that left millions of Texans without power or heat.
+HOUSTON— Sade Hogue was five months pregnant with her second daughter when her home lost power during a deadly 2021 winter storm that left millions of Texans without power or heat for days.

 Hogue and her family went to stay with relatives who still had electricity.
 Then, a few days later, they also lost power.